 - Health Insurance, Fee billing and meal plans

-Once the form is completed and signed by your physician, you can email it to Residence Life (attach the completed form and a copy of your immunization record).
-You can also bring the form and your immunization records with you.
+Once the form is completed and signed by your physician, you can email it to the Office of Residence Life (attach the completed form and a copy of your immunization record).
+Exceptions can be made for some students who are not able to complete the immunization form.
+You can bring the form and your immunization records with you.

-The residence halls and houses have twin size beds equipped with twin size mattresses.
-All students including International Students provide their own beds sheets, pillows and pillow cases.
-You can bring a set or two with you to use.
-You will also need winter and warm clothes for the winter months from late November through February.
+The residence halls and houses have twin size beds and twin size mattresses.
+All students including International Students provide their own bed sheets, pillows and pillow cases, blankets etc. You can bring a set or two with you to use.
+You will also need warm clothes for the winter months starting in October through the end of February.

 See the link here for items that domestic students/American students could bring.
-This is to give you an idea of how our residence halls and houses’ rooms are set up. also at the link is a “What to pack list specifically designed for international students”.
+This is to give you an idea of how our residence halls and college house rooms are set up.
+The link also has a “What to pack list specifically designed for international students”.

-It is very important that you bring at least one set of sheets to use on the first few days, before the shopping day (during the orientation).
+It is very important that you bring at least one set of sheets to use during your first few days, before the shopping day.

 Housing and Residence Life

 The most important thing for you to do now is to fill out the Living Preference Form.
-That form will tell Residence Life personnel a great deal about you and it is the tool that helps Residence Life place you with a roommate with similar interests.
-It will also include a description of any medical concerns that might affect students’ hall placement.
-Residence Life begins housing for international students in June with letters to go out around the last week of July.
+The information provided by you in the form will help Residence Life staff in paring you with a student who has similar interests as you.
+This will also include a description of any medical concerns that might affect your hall placement.
+The Office of Residence Life starts housing international students in June with letters to going out around the end of July.